Discounted

 Vaccinations

 Nothing compulsory, but we recommend protection against malaria, infectious hepatitis, tetanus, typhoid, diphtheria and polio.
 Consult your GP regarding tablets advised for malaria.
 Though not compulsory, travellers may wish to immunise themselves against japanese encephalitis.
 Please check the latest requirements with your travel clinic or doctor prior to departure.
 The above is not an exhaustive list.
-Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at Explore Travel Health and from your local healthcare provider.
+Information regarding vaccinations and travel health advice can be found by on the NaTHNaC website and from your local healthcare provider.
 Visa and vaccination requirements are subject to change and should be confirmed by you before travelling.

 Vietnam